JamesHeinrich/getID3/readme.txt

 -----------------------------------
 http://www.getid3.org/phpBB3/viewtopic.php?t=25

+* MusicBrainz Picard (at least up to v1.3.2) writes multiple ID3v2.3 genres in non-standard forward-slash separated text rather than parenthesis-numeric+refinement style per the ID3v2.3 specs.
+Tags written in ID3v2.4 mode are written correctly.
+  (detected and worked around by getID3())
 * PZ TagEditor v4.53.408 has been known to insert ID3v2.3 frames into an existing ID3v2.2 tag which, of course, breaks things
 * Windows Media Player (up to v11) and iTunes (up to v10+) do